 Mark currently serves as the System CIO for the Texas A&M University System.
 Prior to this, Mr. Stone served as the Senior Vice President and Chief Information Officer of Safety-Kleen Systems, Inc., Senior Vice President and Chief Information Officer of Zale Corporation, and Director of Financial Operations for the Resolution Trust Corporation.
 Mark is a Certified Public Accountant and the author of “The Three C’s: A Career Enrichment Primer on Characterizing, Connecting, and Communicating.”
 He holds a BBA in Accounting from Baylor University and a Masters in Divinity from Westminster Theological Seminary.

+Jeff has held many roles with Deloitte over his 30-year career from client service to internal functions.
+Currently, Jeff and his teams support all the HR systems for the Deloitte US Firm.
 But that’s what he does.
+At Deloitte, Jeff is active leader in the Deloitte Christian Fellowship and leads a prayer meeting at the bi-annual Partner/Director meeting.
 He is being inducted into the “Values in Leadership” Circle because of who he is.
 And that is a man who believes and lives the word and teachings of our Lord and Savior Jesus Christ.

 Much like Merv, Phil never toots his own horn.
 If you want to hear about how good he is … you better ask someone else.
 For example, when you ask him about how he handled the most difficult customer he ever encountered, he simply says “I just never figured out how to serve him well enough.”